Sir Harold Evans, crusading publisher and author, dies at 92

 Evans emigrated to the U.S. in 1984, initially serving as editorial director of U.S. News & World Report, and was hired six years later by Random House.
 He published William Styron’s best-selling account of his near-suicidal depression, “Darkness Visible,” and winked at Washington with “Primary Colors,” a roman a clef about then-candidate Bill Clinton that was published anonymously and set off a capitol guessing game, ended when The Washington Post unmasked magazine correspondent Joe Klein.

 Evans had a friendly synergist at The New Yorker, where Brown serialized works by Monica Crowley, Edward Jay Epstein and other Random House authors.
-A special beneficiary was Jeffrey Toobin, a court reporter for The New Yorker who received a Random House deal for a book on the O.J.
+A special beneficiary was The New Yorker's Jeffrey Toobin, who received a Random House deal for a book on the O.J.
 Simpson trial that was duly excerpted in Brown’s magazine.
+Toobin would joke that he had become a “wholly owned” subsidiary of the Evans-Brown franchise.

-Evan's more notable follies included a disparaged, Random House-generated list of the 100 greatest novels of the 20th century, for which judges acknowledged they had no ideal how the books were ranked, and Brando’s “Songs My Mother Taught Me.”
+Evan's more notable follies included a disparaged, Random House-generated list of the 100 greatest fiction works of the 20th century, for which judges acknowledged they had no idea how the books were ranked, and Brando’s “Songs My Mother Taught Me.”

 As Evans recalled in “My Paper Chase,” he met with Brando in California, first for dinner at a restaurant where the ever-suspicious actor accused Evans of working for the CIA.
 Then they were back at Brando’s Beverly Hills mansion, where Brando advocated for Native Americans and intimated that he had sex with Jacqueline Kennedy at the White House.